 Time, nature, and history created parks in Florida.

-There are 50 states, each with their own collection of state parks, but only one—Florida—has received the National Gold Medal Award for Excellence in the management of state park systems three times.
+There are 50 states, each with their own collection of state parks, but only one—Florida—has received the National Gold Medal Award for Excellence in the management of state park systems four times.

 With its diverse ecosystems an an army of managers, rangers, volunteers, and support staff dedicated to preserving our waters, woods, springs, prairies, barrier islands, and historic sites, Florida parks have had a head start.